codersrank-org/multi_repo_extractor/README.md

 If you have a GitHub account with multiple repos (public or private) you can use this script to analyze them at once by providing a token.

+# How it works?
+- First it is going to initialize [repo_info_extractor](https://github.com/codersrank-org/repo_info_extractor).
+If it is previously cloned, it will be updated.

+- Secondly all of your repos (with given **provider** and **visibility**) is going to be cloned or updated (if it cloned previously).
+All repos are going to be processed and resulting json file will be uploaded to CodersRank.
+Resulting file only has metadata and don't have any code from the processed repository.

+- Lastly, this program will open your browser with codersrank website to link your repositories with your account.
 # Installation
 ## Requirements
 - We are using docker version of [repo_info_extractor](https://github.com/codersrank-org/repo_info_extractor) so you need to have docker installed.